trngdothuy/wallapop-listing-assistant/README.md

 # Backend
 cd backend
 npm install
+cp .env.example .env      # optional — mock mode works even without this,
+                          # but this is here if you want to inspect the vars
-cp .env.example .env      # MOCK_MODE is already "true" in the example npm start                 # runs on http://localhost:3001
+npm start                 # runs on http://localhost:3001

 # Frontend (separate terminal)